 Grant recipients include hospitals, university speech therapy clinics, private practices, and nonprofit organizations.
 Each clinic receives therapy supplies and free training for their speech-language pathologists and graduate students.
 Fort HealthCare also received the grant in 2019.
 A full listing of grant recipients can be found here on the PVP website.

 Kelly Foster, MS-CCC, SLP is a speech-language pathologist at Fort HealthCare Therapy & Sport Center.
 She received specialized training to assist with implementing PVP’s speech therapy program in the south-central Wisconsin area.

 She notes, “We see numerous patients in our clinics with Parkinson’s Disease and I felt that their communication skills were being underserved.
 So many patients have complaints that people cannot understand them, or they are told they talk too softly.
 This grant is for a program that helps empower these patients to speak with purpose and intent.
 Once they start doing that, they become more confident in themselves and start living with intent.”

-PVP Founder and Chief Executive Officer, Samantha Elandary notes, “Up to 90 percent of people with Parkinson’s are at high risk of losing their ability to speak, and aspiration pneumonia caused by swallowing issues accounts for 70 percent of the mortality rate in this patient population.
+PVP Founder and Chief Executive Officer, Samantha Elandary notes, “Up to 90 percent of people with Parkinson’s are at high risk of losing their ability to speak, and swallowing complications account for 70 percent of the mortality rate in this patient population.
 Our vision at Parkinson Voice Project is to make our highly effective speech therapy program accessible to people with Parkinson’s worldwide.”